Employment assistance for job seekers with drug and/or alcohol conditions 001-02230060

 Assessing customer suitability

-In some cases, the employment assistance service provider may decide that a started referral or current placement is not suitable for the customer, and ask for a new assessment to be made.
+In some cases, the employment assistance service provider may decide that a started referral or current placement is not suitable for the customer and ask for a new assessment to be made.
 Any reassessment process is generally undertaken by Assessment Services.

 How drug and/or alcohol conditions become evident

-Information about drug and/or alcohol conditions may be disclosed by the job seeker, or become evident at any time during the assessment and referral process.
+Information about drug and/or alcohol conditions may be disclosed by the job seeker or become evident at any time during the assessment and referral process.
 For example:

 Referral is not appropriate

-Where a job seeker with a drug and/or alcohol condition is referred to an employment service and the referral is accepted by the service as appropriate, normal processes apply.
 If the employment assistance service provider believes the job seeker will not benefit from the service because they have a drug and/or alcohol condition, further reassessment and re-referral action may be required.

 If the job seeker was referred to the employment assistance service provider by an Assessor, the service provider has 28 days to contact the Assessor to dispute the referral.